briankoser/sfc-listeners-guide/episodes/0107-christopher-nolans-interstellar-and-other-news.md

 Take that, Science: a former congressman proposes funding space flights with advertising on rockets.

-Matt wonders if {% workTitle "Guardians of the Galaxy" %} will crossover with {% workTitle "Star Wars" %}.
+Matt wonders if {% work "Guardians of the Galaxy" %} will crossover with {% work "Star Wars" %}.

-Ben is ashamed for liking {% workTitle "Downton Abbey" %}.
+Ben is ashamed for liking {% work "Downton Abbey" %}.

-Matt wants to watch some {% workTitle "Downton Abbey" %}, then record video reviews with Ben.
+Matt wants to watch some {% work "Downton Abbey" %}, then record video reviews with Ben.
 They would have to wear masks or blur out their faces on the videos.

 Matt listens to Stuff You Missed in History Class. <q class="archivist inline">Good podcast, although not as good since Sarah and Deblina left.</q>